EleutherAI/adversarial-interpretability/README.md

 Non-goals
 - Forcing similar model architectures or training code across all experiments.
 - Over-abstracting before concrete use cases exist.
+- Standardised analysis for all experiements - just want some consistency in final presentation (plots/tables)

 Directory layout
 - docs/